bogdanvuk/phd/source/efti.rst

 .. literalinclude:: code/algorithm.py
     :caption: Overview of the |algo| algorithm

-The fitness of the mutated individual (accessed via attribute ``dt_mut.fit``), calculated by the ``fitness_eval()`` function, is then compared with the fitness of the candidate solution (accessed via attribute ``dt.fit``) by the ``selection()`` function, which decides whether the mutated individual will be taken as the new candidate solution, i.e. will it become the base for the mutation in the iterations to follow.
+The fitness of the mutated individual, calculated by the ``fitness_eval()`` function (:num:`Algorithm #fig-fitness-eval-pca`), is then compared with the fitness of the candidate solution within the ``select()`` function (:num:`Algorithm #fig-selection-vanilla-pca), which decides whether the mutated individual will be taken as the new candidate solution, i.e. will it become the base for the mutation in the iterations to follow.
 During ``max_iter`` iterations, the |algo| algorithm tries to improve upon the DT candidate solution, after which the algorithm exits and the fittest DT individual found during this process is returned.
 Once the DT is formed in this way, it can be used to classify problem instances outside of the training set.

-In the :num:`Figures #fig-efti-overview00` through :num:`#fig-efti-overview07`, one example evolution process performed by the |algo| algorithm on the ``vene`` dataset is shown.
+In the :num:`Figures #fig-efti-overview00` through :num:`#fig-efti-overview07`, one example evolutionary process performed by the |algo| algorithm on the ``vene`` dataset is shown.
 The ``vene`` dataset contains instances of three different classes: :math:`C_1`, marked by the red stars, :math:`C_2`, marked by the green squares, and :math:`C_3`, marked by the blue triangles.
 Eight specific moments in the DT evolution where significant breakthroughs in the fitness of the DT were made, are presented in these figures by both plotting the tree structure and displaying the partition of the attribute space that the DT individuals at these moments induced.
 The nodes are drawn in the figures using circles and the leaves using squares, and each node and each leaf is assigned a unique ID.
 Each leaf node and its corresponding attribute space region are labeled in the format *i-Cj*, where *i* equals the ID of the leaf, and *j* equals the class number assigned to that leaf, hence also to the region.
 For each of these figures, the following information is given:

 - Iteration - the iteration number in which the DT individual was evolved
 - Fitness - the fitness of the DT individual